deeperdolphin/papers/EGR.md

 ### **11.4 Black holes as logical subsystems**

-EGR offers a microscopic explanation of black-hole thermodynamics:
+EGG offers a microscopic explanation of black-hole thermodynamics:

 1. The Bekenstein–Hawking entropy counts **logical qubits**:
    [